ElektraInitiative/libelektra/doc/help/elektra-plugins-framework.md

 situation it can be a drop-in placement.
 With a good testing framework the behaviour can be checked to some extent.

-We also see in Listing above that the code responsible for generating the contract and the code for the implementation are next to each other.
+We also see in the listing above that the code responsible for generating the contract and the code for the implementation are next to each other.
 Plugins need to satisfy those self-imposed obligations that are described in contracts.
 They ensure that plugins interact in predictable ways.